 Jump to:

 This mango mojito with a tropical twist can be made using freshly made mango puree using fresh or frozen mangoes or even from store-bought mango nectar.
-If using mango nectar, you can make it round the year.
+If using mango nectar, you can make it around the year.

 This drink is vegan, gluten-free, soy-free, and nut-free, so make it without any hesitation this summer.